Cascable/cascablecore-demo/README.md

 This project is a demonstration of some of the basic features of CascableCore, including:

 - Camera discovery and connection.
-- Handling on-camera pairing prompts and unexpected disconnects.
+- Handling camera authentication prompts and unexpected disconnects.
 - Showing the camera's viewfinder image stream, taking shots and displaying shot previews.
 - Working with camera properties.
 - Iterating the camera's filesystem, loading image metadata and thumbnails.

-There are two separate targets in the demo project, both implementing the same app — one using Objective-C, and one using Swift.
+There are two separate iOS app targets in the demo project, both implementing the same app — one using Objective-C, and one using Swift.
+These targets can be built and run on iOS devices, the iOS simulator, and on the Mac via Catalyst.
+Note that connecting to cameras via USB isn't supported in the iOS simulator.

 ![CascableCore Demo App Screenshots](Documentation%20Images/Screenshots.jpg?raw=true)